Databingo/aih/README.md

 |.help      | Help|
 |.exit      | Exit|

-## Pre-requests
+## Prerequisites:
-- For ChatGPT Web (free) you should have an `account` and a logined `accessToken` from [OpenAI](https://chat.openai.com/api/auth/session).
+- For ChatGPT Web (free) you should have an `account` and a logged-in `accessToken` from [OpenAI](https://chat.openai.com/api/auth/session).
 - For ChatGPT API (pay) you should have a payed API on [Billing](https://platform.openai.com/account/billing/overview).
 - For GoogleBard you should [Join Waitlist](https://bard.google.com) and a cookie value of `__Secure-lPSID`.
 - For BingChat you should [Apply Waitlist](https://bing.com/new) and a `cookie`.

-## How to get Cookies
+## How to get Cookies:
-- For GoogleBard cookie you could login then add [Cookie-Editor](https://cookie-editor.cgagnier.ca) extension then Click it on the right-top corner to copy `__Secure-lPSID` value.
+- For GoogleBard cookie, you could log in, then add [Cookie-Editor](https://cookie-editor.cgagnier.ca) extension.
+Click it on the right-top corner to copy the `__Secure-lPSID` value.
 - For BingChat cookie you could login then use Cookie-Editor -> click Cookie-Editor icon -> click "Export" -> click "Export as JSON" (This saves your cookies to clipboard), then type `.bingkey` in Aih, you will see a prompt **"Please type << then paste Bing cookie then type >> then press Enter"**, by doing so you could set BingChat cookie via multiple lines input model.

-## Tips
+## Tips:
-- The returned text would be auotmatically saved in your system clipboard, so paste it to any where directly.
+- The returned text would be auotmatically saved in your system clipboard, so you can paste it anywhere directly.

-## Support OS
+## Supported Operating Systems:
 - Mac
 - Linux
 - Windows

-## Installation
+## Installation:

 - Bash
 ```